jennamurphymcad/assignment3.1/README.txt

 Assignment 3.1 Creating a README.txt file and syncing with GitHub.
 This is an additional line of text for my second commit.
+And how about one more line of text and one more commit, making it three.